Orbytale/BeyondMarkdown/README.md

 # BeyondMarkdown

-Welcome to BeyondMarkdown, a Chrome Extension designed to enhance your D&D Beyond experience by seamlessly converting markdown in character notes, encounter summaries, and descriptions into beautifully formatted HTML.
-This extension broadens the scope of your note-taking capabilities, making the documentation of your adventures more efficient and visually engaging, allowing you to focus on crafting your adventure without worrying about formatting.
+Welcome to BeyondMarkdown, the Chrome Extension designed to supercharge your D&D Beyond adventure logging.
+By transforming markdown in character and encounter notes descriptions into beautifully formatted HTML, BeyondMarkdown elevates your note-taking to new heights.
+This means more time for adventure crafting and less fuss over formatting.

+**New Markdown Features Powered by ShowdownJS:** We've integrated [ShowdownJS](https://github.com/showdownjs/showdown) version 2.1.0 to expand our markdown capabilities.
+Now, you can enrich your notes with tables, checklists, and embrace the full spectrum of markdown syntax.
+This upgrade ensures your documentation is not only more expressive but also visually appealing.

 ## Features